Olga Taratuta: Early life and activism

 Taratuta was born Elka Ruvinska, (Note: From the אלקא רוווינסקא.) in 1874 or 1876, into a Jewish family in the southern Ukrainian village of Novodmytrivka Persha, in the Taurida Governorate of the Russian Empire.
 After completing her education, she became a teacher in Yelisavethrad.

 In 1895, she was arrested for socialist political activism, and in 1897, she joined the Yelisavethrad branch of the South Russian Workers' Union, led by Juda Grossman.
-In 1898, she became a member the newly founded Social Democratic Labour Party (SDLP).
+In 1898, she became a member of the newly founded Social Democratic Labour Party (SDLP).

 In 1901, she fled to Switzerland, where she began working for the SDLP's newspaper Iskra (Spark).
 After meeting the party's leaders Georgi Plekhanov and Vladimir Lenin in early 1903, she quickly became disillusioned with the social democrats and joined the emigrant Ukrainian anarchist movement.
-In this group, she met Oleksandr Taratuta, who she married, taking his last name.
+In this group, she met Oleksandr Taratuta, whom she married, taking his last name.